wultra/library-deploy/README.md

   - `npm` - deployment with using `npm` tool
   - `script` - deployment with using any script located in the repository
   - `more` - for a complex deployments with multiple deployment targets at once
+- `DEPLOY_COMMANDS` is optional variable and if set, then may contains a default deployment steps required for the repository.
+Use bash string with steps in required order, for example `"prepare deploy push"`.
+- `DEPLOY_MAIN_BRANCH` is optional variable and if set, then may contains a name of `main` branch.
+If not set, then `master` is used.

 ### `cocoapods` mode parameters